Table of Contents

 The internet has grown so vital that people with visual issues rely on it just as much as their sighted counterparts.
 Consider this 2018 research.
 Here, close to 70 percent of those with visual problems said they had advanced internet proficiency.

-It’s clear that vision problems don’t keep people away from the internet.
+It’s clear that vision problems do not keep people away from the internet.
 For some people, accessing the web is as easy as tapping into programs built right into their computers.

 Help May Be Built Into Your Computer